 Is Taj Mahal Overrated or Worth Visiting?
 What You Need to Know about Taj Mahal Before Visiting

-What's So Special about Taj Mahal?
+What's so special about the Taj Mahal?

 1. The Taj Mahal has near-perfect symmetry, from the main dome and surrounding minarets, to the gardens and canals.